-How will the learner and I be supported by UWE during a placement?
+How will the learner and educator be supported by UWE during a placement?

-Prior to the placement, you can attend a virtual drop in Q&A session run by one of the placement coordinators to ask any questions or clarify any information.
-Details on how to access these sessions can be found on the PSN website.
+The week before each placement, there is a virtual drop in Q&A session run by one of the physio placement team that you can attend (no booking needed) if you have any questions or need to clarify any information.
+Details on how to access these sessions can be found on the Physiotherapy Apprenticeship PSN website.

 Both you and the learner will have access to a named link tutor from the physiotherapy programme during the placement.
-The link tutor will contact you in the weeks before the placement starts to arrange to meet with you and the learner during their placement.
-This meeting usually happens in the middle of placement but may be slightly earlier if needed.
+The link tutor will contact you in the weeks before the placement starts to arrange the placement support meeting with you and the learner, usually in week 3 of the placement.